Scalingo/sample-node-mosca/README.md

 ### NPM

-This go application is using npm to manage its dependencies.
-To install them run:
+This application uses `npm` to manage its dependencies.
+Install them with:

 ```sh
 npm install